cea-hpc/modules/INSTALL.rst

-                      limit search results to the matching modulefiles and directories found at the depth level expressed by the search query if disabled. (default=yes) --enable-color        Control if output should be colored by default or not.
+                      limit search results to the matching modulefiles and directories found at the depth level expressed by the search query if disabled. (default=yes) --enable-implicit-default
+                      Define an implicit default version, for modules with none explicitly defined, to select when the name of the module to evaluate is passed without the mention of a specific version.
+When this option is disabled the name of the module passed for evaluation should be fully qualified elsewhere an error is returned. (default=yes) --enable-color        Control if output should be colored by default or not.
                       A value of ``yes`` equals to the ``auto`` color mode.
                       ``no`` equals to the ``never`` color mode. (default=no)